DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

 .. figure:: ../../images/tutorials/custom_func/01.png

-    To begin, we reorganize the window layout of DataLab to have the "Image Panel" on the left and the "Macro manager" on the right.
+    To begin, we reorganize the window layout of DataLab to have the "Image Panel" on the left and the "Macro Panel" on the right.

 .. figure:: ../../images/tutorials/custom_func/02.png